Learning Treatment Effects in Panels with General Intervention Patterns: Additional Details of Experiments

 \cref{fig:stagger-distribution} confirms the asymptotic normality of $\tau^{d}$ using an ensemble of 10,000 instances with $r = 10, \bar{M^{*}}=10, \tau^{*}=\sigma=\sigma_{\delta}=1$, and randomly generated stagger patterns $Z$ where $m_1 \sim \mathrm{Uni}[1, n_1), m_2 \sim \mathrm{Uni}[n_2/2, n_2)$.\footnote{Experiments on other tested patterns (e.g., block patterns) also showed similar performances.} For each instance, we computed $(\tau^{d}-\tau^{*})/(\sigma/\norm{P_{\hat{T}^{\perp}}(Z)}_{\F})$, which is predicted by \cref{thm:main-theorem} to be distributed according to $\mathcal{N}(0,1)$. \cref{fig:stagger-distribution} (Left) shows the empirical distribution of $\delta_{\tau}$ over instances with $n_1=n_2=100$, overlaid with the true density function of $\mathcal{N}(0,1)$.
 We also computed the {\em coverage rate}: the proportion of instances where $\tau^{*}$ is within the predicted 95\% confidence interval of $\tau^{d}$, calculated based on the estimated variance. \cref{fig:stagger-distribution} (Right) shows the desired coverage rates for different sizes of matrices.
 Both results suggest the effectiveness of our estimator for performing inference on $\tau^*$.

-\textbf{Row-specific Treatment Effects.} We also test the performances of various algorithms for multiple treatment effects ($k>1$).
+\textbf{Row-specific Treatment Effects ($k>1$).} We also test the performances of various algorithms for multiple treatment effects ($k>1$).
 In particular, we reuse the setting for semi-synthetic (Tobacco) in \cref{sec:experiments}, where $(O, Z)$ is generated with the same distribution.
 Instead of estimating the overall average treatment effects, we now consider to estimate the unit-specific treatment effects $\vec{\tau}^{*}$, where $\vec{\tau}^{*}_{i} = \sum_{j} Z_{ij}\mT_{ij} / \sum_{j} Z_{ij} = \tau^{*} + \delta_{i}.$

 To estimate $\vec{\tau}^{*}$, we use De-biased Convex algorithm for multiple treatment effects specified in \cref{eq:estimator} (each $Z_{l}$ corresponds to one row).
-We also extend RSC, MC-NNM, and OLS in this case, where the estimator $\vec{\tau}$ can be obtained directly based on their estimation of counterfactuals $\hat{M}$: $\vec{\tau}_i = \sum_{j} Z_{ij}(O_{ij} - \hat{M}_{ij}) / \sum_{j} Z_{ij}$.\footnote{SDID is not easy to extend for multiple treatment effects here.} \cref{tab:synthetic-average-delta-multiple-tau} reports the average $\|\vec{\tau}-\vec{\tau}^{*}\| / \|\vec{\tau}^{*}\|$ over 1000 instances.
+We also extend RSC, MC-NNM, and OLS in this case, where the estimator $\vec{\tau}$ can be obtained directly based on their estimation of counterfactuals $\hat{M}$: $\vec{\tau}_i = \sum_{j} Z_{ij}(O_{ij} - \hat{M}_{ij}) / \sum_{j} Z_{ij}$.\footnote{It is not clear how SDID can be extended for multiple treatment effects here.} \cref{tab:synthetic-average-delta-multiple-tau} reports the average $\|\vec{\tau}-\vec{\tau}^{*}\| / \|\vec{\tau}^{*}\|$ over 1000 instances.
 The results show the compelling performance of De-biased Convex algorithm compared to the state-of-the-arts.